DennisOtchere/alx-low_level_programming/0x08-recursion/README.md

 2. void _print_rev_recursion(char *s): a function that prints a string in reverse
 3. int _strlen_recursion(char *s): a function that returns the length of a string
 4. int factorial(int n):  a function that returns the factorial of a given number
+5. int _pow_recursion(int x, int y):  a function that returns the value of x raised to the power of y